jofas/blog/content/002-first-time-running/index.md

 deteriorating quicker than I had anticipated.
 I felt winded and my calves and feet felt like they were about to start cramping.

-The weakest link was my stomach though.
+Albeit the weakest link was my stomach.
 Not knowing the day was about to get a lot more strenuous, I had a tremendous and improper lunch.
 We Germans love our bread and a meal consisting of a few slices with a bunch of